images 1 1

 Sponsored Brands

-From there, just watch the performance and adjust your bids accordingly.
-You may also have to add negative keywords in because SB tends to show up for broader search terms.
+You may also have to add negative keywords because SB tends to show up for broad search terms.

 Sponsored Display